What Is an Automatic Stay in Bankruptcy?

-- An automatic stay requires creditors to stop collecting, suing and even contacting you as you work your way through the bankruptcy process.
+- An automatic stay requires creditors to stop collection attempts and lawsuits as you work your way through the bankruptcy process.

-- You don’t need to do anything other than file for bankruptcy to initiate the automatic stay — though there are some exceptions.
+- You don’t need to do anything other than file for bankruptcy to initiate the automatic stay.

 - An automatic stay can shield you from many creditors, but there are some obligations you can’t avoid, like child support and alimony debts.